The Private Investment Fund

 7. The Private Investment Fund cannot entertain a structure whereby there are separate investment advisers acting in respect of individual cells.
 There must be one adviser to the entire structure.

-8. As part of the applications process the proposed licensed manager provides warranties on the ability of the investors to assume loss.
+8. As part of the applications process the proposed licensed manager provides declarations on the ability of the investors to assume loss.
 The philosophy of a private fund is a close relationship between investors and management; therefore, this is not an unreasonable representation.
-The Commission will treat any failures in the process leading to the signing of such warranties extremely seriously.
+The Commission will treat any failures in the process leading to the signing of such declarations extremely seriously.

 The Commission’s Addressing of Major Themes Arising from Consultation